Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 #### 2.6 Where to know?

-A colleague who graduated from the Hong Kong University recommended me that the ECIC project was very suitable for me.
-Then I went to the official website to check it out, and was deeply impressed by its curriculum designed to integrate business with technology.
-And that perfectly met my ambition of starting my own business in the field of e-commerce.
+A colleague who graduated from HKU recommended the ECIC program to me.
+After checking the official website, I was impressed by its curriculum combining technology with business, which aligns perfectly with my goal of launching a fintech startup in Hong Kong.

 ### 3. Personalities